-UOCAVA voters may use the following forms to register and/or request an absentee ballot:
+UOCAVA voters may use these forms to register and / or request an absentee ballot:

 A military-overseas voter need only apply for an absentee ballot by one method; either the FPCA or the FWAB, but not both.
 Generally speaking, the FWAB serves as a backup to the FPCA.
 For most voters the FPCA is the best option.
 FWAB users will need to reference the UOCAVA Election Notice for a list of candidates running.

-MAT visits help facilities ensure compliance with N. C. General Statute §163-226.3(a)(4).
-According to this statute, the following individuals are legally prohibited from providing absentee assistance to voters: owners, managers, directors, and employees of hospitals, clinics, nursing homes, or rest homes (“facilities”).
+MAT visits help facilities ensure compliance with N C. General Statute §163-226.3(a)(4).
+According to this statute, the following individuals are legally prohibited from providing absentee assistance to voters who are NOT disabled: owners, managers, directors, and employees of hospitals, clinics, nursing homes, or rest homes ("facilities").
 Violation of this law is a Class I felony [N.C.G.S. § 163-226.3].

 In recognition of the fact that some facility residents and patients may not have access to a near relative or legal guardian to provide them with assistance, MATs ensure that facility residents are provided lawful assistance in voting.
 The makeup of MAT teams includes, at minimum, two voters whose voter registration is affiliated with two different political parties (or, in the alternative, those who were unanimously appointed by a bipartisan County Board of Elections) who are trained to provide absentee voting assistance.